tarunaz/jupyter-notebook-py36/README.md

 ## Credits

-This image was initially based on [Graham Dumpleton's images](https://github.com/getwarped/jupyter-stacks), which have some additional functionality (notably s2i support) that we'd like to incorporate in the future.
+This image was initially based on [Subin Modeel's image](https://github.com/radanalytics/jupyter-notebook-py3.5) and  [Graham Dumpleton's images](https://github.com/getwarped/jupyter-stacks), which have some additional functionality (notably s2i support) that we'd like to incorporate in the future.